Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 - Access-related rules:
   - not authenticated users **cannot** read, create, update, delete this document;
+  - authenticated users **can** read;
-  - authenticated users **can** read and **cannot** create, update, delete this document.
+  - authenticated users **cannot** create, update, delete this document.

 ### `tasks`

 > Explain the main purpose of the collection.

-There may be situations where creating or updating the `build_days` collection fails.
-If it happens, we should store the required for builds aggregation fields to the `data` field of the specific collection - `tasks` to process this data later.
+The collection stands for a list of delayed jobs and lets you separate out pieces of work that can be performed independently, outside of your main application flow.
+The collection's fields contain all required information for each job to perform required actions.

 #### Document Structure